-You can find out when select committtees are meeting by looking at our calendar.
+You can find out when Overview and Scrutiny Committtees are meeting by looking at our calendar.

 Committee meeting agendas and papers are available five working days in advance of meetings to download.
 These are available below: